wakeupworld/k8s_mcp_server/README.md

 import sys
 import os

-# Script metadata - used by the MCP server for tool registration
-SCRIPT_METADATA = {
-    "description": "Description of what the script does", "parameters": {
-        "param1": {
-            "type": "string",
-            "description": "Description of parameter 1"
-        },
-        "param2": {
-            "type": "integer",
-            "description": "Description of parameter 2"
-        }
-    }
-}

 def main():
+    """
-    """Main function that parses arguments and executes the script""" parser = argparse.ArgumentParser(description="Description of the script")
+    Main function that parses arguments and executes the script.

-    # Check if the --metadata flag is present
-    if "--metadata" in sys.argv:
-        print(json.dumps(SCRIPT_METADATA))
-        return
+    This function demonstrates how to properly structure a script for the Kubernetes MCP Server with clear parameter definitions.

+    Returns:
+        dict: A dictionary with the execution results
+    """
+    parser = argparse.ArgumentParser(
+        description="Description of the script",
+        formatter_class=argparse.ArgumentDefaultsHelpFormatter
+    )

+    # Define your parameters with detailed docstrings
+    parser.add_argument(
+        "--param1",
+        type=str,
+        required=True,
+        help="Description of parameter 1 (required)"
+    )

+    parser.add_argument(
+        "--param2",
+        type=int,
+        default=42,
+        help="Description of parameter 2"
+    )

     # Check if the --args-file flag is present
     parser.add_argument("--args-file", help="JSON file containing arguments")